 Osteonecrosis of the jaw

-Osteonecrosis of the jaw Osteonecrosis of the Jaw Osteonecrosis of the jaw is an oral disorder that involves exposure of the jaw bone.
-Osteonecrosis of the jaw can occur after tooth extraction, injury, radiation therapy, or for no apparent... read more is a disorder that involves bone death of areas of the jawbones after exposure of the jawbone through the gum tissue.
+Osteonecrosis of the jaw Medication-Related Osteonecrosis of the Jaw (MRONJ) Medication-related osteonecrosis of the jaw (MRONJ) is a rare and potentially debilitating condition that involves exposure of the bone of the jaws.
+MRONJ occurs in some people who have taken... read more is a disorder that involves bone death of areas of the jawbones after exposure of the jawbone through the gum tissue.
 The disorder usually causes pain, loosening of teeth, and a discharge of pus.
 The disorder may occur after

 Radiation therapy to the head and neck (osteoradionecrosis)